Skip To Content

 What Does MRO Stand For?

-Maintenance, repair, and operations (MRO) is a term used to describe supplies and materials that impact the running of a facility but aren’t usually a direct component of the end product.
-MRO supplies might include spare parts for production equipment or cleaning supplies for the janitorial services and staff, but MRO supplies go broader than those categories.
+Maintenance, repair, and operations (MRO) refers to supplies and materials that impact facility operations but aren’t usually a direct component of the end product.
+Two common examples of MRO supplies include spare parts for production equipment or cleaning supplies for janitorial services.
+While these are two instances familiar to most organizations, MRO products cover a wide range of materials and supplies for a variety of purposes.

 Why is MRO Important?

 MRO has a significant impact on supply chains and line efficiency.
-The longer you have to wait for a much-needed component, such as equipment parts, the longer a customer has to wait for the product’s replacement parts they ordered to arrive.
-Having a vital tool or critical spare part on hand can distinguish between a quick turnaround and being forced to wait.
+The longer you have to wait for critical components like equipment parts, the greater the delay in delivering your product or service to your customers.
+Having a vital tool or critical spare part on hand can make the difference between a quick turnaround and being forced to wait.

 06_what-does-mro-stand-for_3_what-is-included-in-MRO@2x